nimbella/command-sets/README.md

 Example:

-To install [AWS Command Set](aws), we have to run the below command.
+To install the [aws command set](aws), you have to run the command shown below.

 ```
 /nc csm_install aws